 A commodity is a raw material or primary agricultural product that can be bought and sold.
 Weather can affect commodities in three different ways; a negative way, a positive way, and an average way.
 Weather’s inconsistency and unpredictability make predicting the type of crop that each year’s harvest will produce very difficult, if not impossible.

 Weather can differ greatly in small geographic distances.
 One area may experience drought, while at the same time, an area nearby may experience nearly perfect rainfall.
 In addition, weather can drastically change in a short amount of time.
 As weather goes through these dramatic changes, commodity prices react just as quickly.
 Commodity prices are affected by the amount of production in that product or crop.
 For example, if an area experiences a severe drought, crops do not grow and there will be a shortage of crops in that area.

 The United States is the largest supplier in the world of corn.
 When the United States has a short supply of crops, grain prices are affected in a very dramatic way.
 This is a simple concept, supply and demand.
 Supply and demand is when you have a product you are selling and a price.
 The more a product is going to be needed the more demand it has.
 When you have more of a demand for a product, price is increased.
-When the United States experiences good weather it affects the prices in a similar fashion to the bad weather, just in the opposite direction.
+When the United States experiences good weather, it affects the prices in a similar fashion to the bad weather, just in the opposite direction.
 The same concept of supply and demand applies.
 Good weather can force the prices to fall back down.
 Good weather consists of small, consistent doses of rain.
 Good weather produces better crops.
 When the United States’ supply fits the world’s needs, the price of commodities will decrease because the needs of the world are met.

 Sometimes weather is good in some areas, but not as good in others.
 Just because one area has good weather, does not mean the whole United States does.
 Droughts are often spotty and inconsistent, taking up only a small area of land.
 In the big picture, prices are going to be affected by the overall supply, not one small piece.